mhausenblas/yages/README.md

 ### From inside the cluster

-To access the gRPC server from inside the clsuter, use a jump pod that supports Go like shown in the following:
+To access the gRPC server from inside the cluster, use a jump pod that supports Go like shown in the following:

 ```bash
 $ kubectl run -i -t --rm jumpod --restart=Never --image=golang:latest -- bash